Scaless/enumbra/README.md

 enumbra uses vcpkg manifests for a couple of dependencies.
 Modify CMakeSettings.json and set cmakeToolchain to point to your vcpkg installation.

 # Limitations
-1. TOML integers are represented by INT64, therefore values greater than INT64_MAX cannot be represented currently.
-The plan is to eventually support an optional string format for values not representable by INT64.
+1. TOML integers are represented by an int64, therefore values greater than INT64_MAX cannot be represented currently.
+The plan is to eventually support an optional string format for values between INT64_MAX and UINT64_MAX.
 Until then, the toml parser should give you one of the following warnings:
 	* Error while parsing decimal integer: '9446744073709551615' is not representable in 64 bits
 	* Error while parsing decimal integer: exceeds maximum length of 19 characters
 2. Flags Enums are required to have an unsigned underlying type.
 3. Values within Flags Enums may not span multiple bits.
 A single value must control a single bit.
-4. All Enums require unique values.
+(TODO: A separate mechanism for definining multi-bit flags should be added.)
+4. Values and names within an enum must be unique.

 # Q&A
 ### Q. Why is the library called enumbra (pronounced e-num-bruh)?

 The word umbra represents a region behind a celestial body where light is obscured.
 C++ enums sit in that region of the language.
 They're integers, kind of?
 They're flags, kind of?
 They're an *enumeration*, yet not *enumerable*?
-They are widely used as bit flags but there are few built-in resources for safely using them as such.
+They are widely used as bit flags but there are no standard resources for safely using them as such.

 The name also just sounds cool.